caizefeng/BayesianOpt4dftu/README.md

 Upon reaching the threshold or maximum iterations, two output files are generated:

-- `u_xxx.txt`: Contains U parameters, band gap, Δgap, Δband, and Δmagnetizaion (optional) for each step.
+- `u_xxx.txt`: Contains U parameters, band gap, Δgap, Δband, and Δmagnetizaion (optional) for each iteration.
 - `1D_xxx.png` or `2D_xxx.png`: Provides a visual representation of the Gaussian process predicted mean and acquisition function.
    This file will be omitted if you set three or more optimizable U parameters.